solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ### Setting Up the Addresses JSON

-The last step before running the proposal is to add the BRAVO_PROPOSER address to Address.json.
+The last step before running the proposal is to add the DEV address to Address.json.
 The final Address.json file should be something like this:

 ```json